 - Don’t over bake your cookies!
 Even if they seem a bit soft coming out of the oven, they will firm up as they cool.
 You want your cookies to be chewy and soft, and I find baking them for 13-14 minutes is the perfect for mine.
 It can vary based on the size and height of your cookies though!

-Making These Gluten Free Monster Cookies In Advance & Storage Tips
+How to Make These Gluten Free Monster Cookies in Advance & Storage Tips

 Let Me Know What You Think!